Chikugo River Lift Bridge

 The Chikugo River Lift Bridge (筑後川昇開橋, Chikugo-gawa shōkaikyō) is a vertical lift railway bridge across the Chikugo River in Kyūshū, Japan.
 It was completed in 1935.
 The bridge has a total length of 507.2 m, with a moveable span of 24.2 m long and a vertical rise of 23 m.
-It links Ōkawa, Fukuoka with Morodomi, Saga, and used to be part of the Saga Railway Line.
+It links Ōkawa, Fukuoka with Saga, Saga, and used to be part of the Saga Railway Line.
 When that line ceased operation in 1987 the bridge was closed to traffic.
 In 1996 it was reopened for pedestrians in response to requests from the public.

 A precision miniature model of the bridge, which describes its structure, was exhibited at the Exposition Internationale des Arts et Techniques dans la Vie Moderne (1937).
 Today this model is on display at the Railway Museum (Saitama).

 The bridge was designated an Important Cultural Property in 2003, and in 2007 it was included in the Mechanical Engineering Heritage as item No. 23.